mookTungs/SudokuSolver/README.md

 double click on SudokuSolver.jar

 NOTE:
-SudokuSolver could take a few minutes to find invalid sudoku
+SudokuSolver may take a few minutes to find invalid or unsolvable sudoku